|Phone:||(845) 229-5111 opt 4|

 The assessor is available for consultation and explanation of the assessment process.
 There are reporting deadlines that limit the assessor's ability to change an assessment.
 The valuation of a property for tax purposes relates to January first of each roll year, but the value is based on what improvement exits as of March first each year.
 March First is known as Taxable Status Day.
 From the status of inventory that exists as of March 1st, the Assessor prepares the Tentative Roll.
 The Assessor can make changes on property assessments until the Tentative Roll is published.
 After that date the Board of Assessment Review must make the roll changes.

-The Board of Assessment Review(BAR) is a lay body of citizens who live in the town or municipality.
-They may or may not have real estate expertise.
-They meet on the fourth Tuesday of May each year.
-Their purpose is to listen to the grievances of property owners and possibly make changes in the assessments.
-Grievances can be filed with the Town Assessor's Office on or before Grievance Day which is the fourth Tuesday in May.
+The Board of Assessment Review(BAR) is a lay body of citizens who live in the town or municipality and meet on the fourth Tuesday of May each year (Grievance Day) to listen to the grievances of property owners and possibly make changes in the assessments.
+Grievances can be filed with the Town Assessor's Office on or before Grievance Day.
 The changes that are made by this board are entered on the tentative roll which when complete will be published as the Final Roll.
 The Final Roll is effective as of the 1st of July.

 Additional exemptions that are provided for eligible homeowners include an Aged Exemption, which is a based on age and income limit.
 Some individuals with a proven handicap may be eligible for a Disability Exemption.
 There is a Veterans Exemption for those who served on active duty during wartime.
 Farmers may be eligible for a partial Agricultural Exemption.
 Certain organizations may also be eligible for Not for Profit exemptions.